How to Set Up Payroll: Everything U.S. Small Business Owners Need to Know

 The Best Payroll Software for Your Business

-Doing payroll manually can be tedious, especially as you add more employees.
-A majority of business owners are spending more than 40 hours a year on payroll.
+Manual payroll can be tedious, especially as you add more members to your team.
 Using software can save you time by automatically calculating wages, applying deductions, and filing payroll taxes.
 It also ensures you stay compliant and reduces errors, especially for tax withholdings.

 As a small business, look for payroll software that: